RxJava is a popular library for composing asynchronous and event

 Unresolved directive in index.adoc - include::eventBusMapReduce.groovy[tags=example]

-Timer task can be created with Vertx#timerStream(long)
+Timer task can be created with Vertx#timerStream(long):

 Unresolved directive in index.adoc - include::timer.groovy[tags=example]

-Periodic task can be created with Vertx#periodicStream(long)
+Periodic task can be created with Vertx#periodicStream(long):

 Unresolved directive in index.adoc - include::periodic.groovy[tags=example]